yawut/ProgrammingOnTheU/tutorial/Chapter 3.md

 OSScreenSetBufferEx(SCREEN_TV, tvBuffer);
 OSScreenSetBufferEx(SCREEN_DRC, drcBuffer);
 ```
-So, we've allocated the memory OSScreen asked for, so now we just have to tell it!
+So, we've allocated the memory OSScreen asked for, so now we just have to tell it where it is!
 This code should be pretty self-explanatory - we use [`OSScreenSetBufferEx`](https://decaf-emu.github.io/wut/group__coreinit__screen.html#gae7f7bf93df292c52972baf07b0ba8116) to set the pointers for both the TV and DRC screens.
 If you check out the linked documentation for that function, you'll note how it stresses the pointers should be 0x100 aligned - this is the reason I went with `memalign` before.

 ```c
 OSScreenEnableEx(SCREEN_TV, true);